digital-fabric/polyphony/README.md

 any boilerplate relating to concurrency.
 Each `spawn` block starts a *coprocess*, and is executed in sequential manner.

-> **Coprocesss - the basic unit of concurrency**: In Polyphony, concurrent
+> **Coprocesses - the basic unit of concurrency**: In Polyphony, concurrent
-> operations take place inside coprocesss.
-A `Coprocess` is executed on top of a
+> operations take place inside coprocesses.
+A `Coprocess` is executed on top of
-> `Fiber`, which allows it to be suspended whenever a blocking operation is
+> a `Fiber`, which allows it to be suspended whenever a blocking operation is
 > called, and resumed once that operation has been completed.
-Coprocesss offer
+Coprocesses offer
 > significant advantages over threads - they consume only about 10KB, switching
 > between them is much faster than switching threads, and literally millions of
 > them can be spawned without affecting performance*.
 Besides, Ruby does not yet